timurasif/social-service/Improvements.md

 ## API Gateway
 - API gateway layer can be added for user authentication and authorization (Spring Cloud Gateway or Netflix Zuul can be used in Spring ecosystem)

-## Image Optimization
-- Compression and decompression of image files for efficient storage

 ## Caching
 - Adding cache to store frequently accessed data and improve response times for read-heavy operations (Redis or memcached including others can be used)